nicode-io/The_Starting_Point/README.md

   * :cow2: :goat: :ram: :horse: **The Summer Pastures** - Workshops / Search internship (+/- 2 months)
   * :dart: :raised_hands: :racehorse: :dragon: :rocket: **The Valley - Internship** - Internship (1.5 - 3 months)

-  ### Collaboration & feedback :
-  I, [Nicolas](https://github.com/nicode-be), am at a start of a new career, it's a big change but it's so exciting !
-  So feel strongly to give me any recommandation about my work, advice for future projects, and all comments you want.
-  Thanks by advance for that :heart:

 ## 1. **The Meadow** :cow:
   * Google search *no files*
   * Terminal *no files*